-If you have received the wage subsidy for all of your employees
+If you have received the original wage subsidy for all of your employees

-If you included all your employees in the wage subsidy application, you are eligible for the SBCS loan if your wage subsidy was $351,480 or less.
+If you included all your employees in the original wage subsidy application, you are eligible for the SBCS loan if your original wage subsidy was $351,480 or less.
 This equates to 50 full-time employees.

-If you have received the wage subsidy only for some of your employees
+If you have received the original wage subsidy only for some of your employees

-If you did not apply for the wage subsidy
+If you did not apply for the original wage subsidy

-You can still receive the SBCS loan if you are eligible for a wage subsidy of $351,480 or less if you were to apply for all your employees.
+You can still receive the SBCS loan if you are eligible for the original wage subsidy of $351,480 or less if you were to apply for all your employees.

-You do not need to have received the wage subsidy to receive a loan.
+You do not need to have received the original wage subsidy to receive a loan.